Fleas in Winter by Karole King |Published 11-16-2020

 fleas cause extreme itching), licking, and chewing.
 Some dogs do not partake in

-scratching; instead, they display more subtle signs - including appearing depressed, grumpy, or
+display more subtle signs - including appearing depressed, grumpy, or

 restless.
 Other dogs simply behave strangely in normal situations.